 Yeah, that’s a bit confusing, but we can’t really change it!
 Just go ahead and put in your normal shipping address, but choose the “In-Store Pickup” option.
 We’ll make sure not to send it out, and it’ll be here waiting for you at the store.

-We will authorize your card when you reserve your pre-order, but will not charge it until we ship your item(s) out or you pick them up.
+We will authorize your card when you reserve your pre-order, but will not charge it until we ship your item(s) and/or when the items arrive at our store and are ready for pickup.

 You sure can.
 Add the items to your cart like you normally would, then when choosing your shipping options, select the “Will Contact for Shipping Quote”.
 We’ll get back to you within 1 business day with a quote for shipping.